 If selected for an audit, a sales tax auditor will work with you to determine how the audit will be the least disruptive to your business.
 Prior to the audit, the auditor will request a time to review your business records.
 Auditors use these records to confirm the accuracy of your returns and if the appropriate sales or use tax is paid on purchases.
 If it is determined that in a single reporting period a 25% discrepancy has occurred and it is past the 3 year statute of limitations, audit assessments can be made in the period the discrepancy occurred up to 6 years from the date the return was due or filed, whichever period expires later.

 Once the audit is complete, the auditor will make a determination that may include tax, penalty and interest.
 If taxes were overpaid, you will be issued a refund.
 If taxes are underpaid, you will be assessed the additional amount due.
 You will have an opportunity to review the determination and discuss it with the auditor before any assessment is issued.

 A marketplace facilitator is required to collect North Dakota sales and use taxes, as well as local taxes, on North Dakota sales made on its marketplace.

 A remote seller is someone who makes retail sales of tangible personal property, services, or specified digital products into North Dakota, but does not have a physical presence in the state.
 A remote seller may make sales into North Dakota through a variety of ways including by phone, catalog, or internet.

 Remote sellers and remote marketplace facilitators that exceed a certain sales revenue level must charge North Dakota sales tax, including local option sales tax, the same as sellers with a physical presence.
-This law became effective on June 21, 2018, when the United State Supreme Court ruled in South Dakota v.
+This law became effective on June 21, 2018, when the United States Supreme Court ruled in South Dakota v.
 Wayfair that sellers can be required to collect sales taxes in states where the sellers do not have physical presence.